 Master of Science in Government Contracts

-The master of science in government contracts (M.S.G.C.) degree program is designed to give working professionals the knowledge and skills necessary to excel in the world of federal acquisition and is intended for professionals from a variety of acquisition-related jobs in both government and private industry.
+The master of science in government contracts (MSGC) degree program is designed to give working professionals the knowledge and skills necessary to excel in the world of federal acquisition and is intended for professionals from a variety of acquisition-related jobs in both government and private industry.
 The 36-credit program blends the study of government procurement law and policy, taught by the Law School, with a core business curriculum taught by the School of Business.
 The innovative curriculum balances practice and theory, developing the skills that acquisition professionals need to become effective professionals, managers, and leaders.
-The M.S.G.C. program can be completed in 24 months in evening or online classes.
+The MSGC program can be completed in as little as 24 months or as long as five years.
+Courses are offered in the evening and online.

 Visit the program website for additional program information.